Opisek/mqtt-syslog-wifi-clients/README.md

     - Open the `wificlients.conf` configuration file from the cloned repository and adjust the following:
         - Change `HOST` to the IP address of your router e.g., `10.0.0.1`
-        - Change `BINARY` to the path of the compiled go file e.g, `/home/opisek/mqtt-syslog-wifi-clients/src/mqtt-syslog-wifi-clients`
+        - Change `BINARY` to the path of the compiled go file e.g., `/home/opisek/mqtt-syslog-wifi-clients/src/mqtt-syslog-wifi-clients`

     - Copy the edited `wificlient.conf` file to `/etc/rsyslog.d/`